fubar2/galaxy_tf_overlay/README.md

 It will download and configure a development server with the ToolFactory installed, by doing these things:

  * Download and unpack a zip of (default) 23.0 which is working well as at February 2023, or perhaps a stable 22.05 release - edit localtf.sh to suit.
- * Build the client (slow) and prepare a new postgres database (replacing any old one!)
+ * Build the client (slow) and prepare a new sqlite database (replacing any old one!)
  * Install the ToolFactory configuration overlay
  * Create the default admin user and insert the API keys in various ToolFactory scripts.
  * Upload the default history and a workflow to build the examples.